kriskate/pocket-dota/README.md

 ### ... not managed by Pocket Dota
 Please take note that the ***Dota 2***'s **heroes/ items/ patch notes** descriptions and **other in-game texts** are translated by [Valve](https://www.valvesoftware.com/en/), and that the **Stats** screen is [Open Dota](https://www.opendota.com/)'s.
 As such, Pocket Dota cannot be responsible for any missing/ wrong translations in the above mentioned places.

+#### Patch notes

+Several language don't have the full Patch notes in Dota 2's game files.

+For instance, at the time of this writing, the Japanese language does not have Patch Notes.

+Missing patch notes are imported from English.

 ## App development

 Pocket Dota is developed using [React Native](https://facebook.github.io/react-native/), via [Expo](http://expo.io).